SharkCheating/GooGLootScanner/README.md

 ```
 1. Show a line to the item
-2. Show the item box with the item name (even if it is unidentified) (lootfilter design)
+2. Show a box with the item name (even if it is unidentified) (lootfilter design)
 3. Show a outline (custom color)
 4. Sound when something is dropped
 ```